Recovery to Practice (RTP)

 Overview of the Recovery to Practice Initiative

-Funded by a subcontract from the federal Substance Abuse and Mental Health Services Administration (SAMHSA), the RTP initiative has two primary purposes: to develop an online resource on recovery principles and practices for mental health professionals across the major mental health disciplines, and to develop recovery-focused trainings for mental health professionals.
+Originally funded by a subcontract from the federal Substance Abuse and Mental Health Services Administration (SAMHSA), from 2010 through 2014 the overall RTP initiative had two primary purposes: to develop an online resource on recovery principles and practices for mental health professionals across the major mental health disciplines, and to develop recovery-focused trainings for mental health professionals.

-Through SAMHSA's contractor, Development Services Group, APA is assessing the degree to which mental health recovery has been integrated in the field of psychology and developing a set of training modules for psychologists and students.
+Through SAMHSA's contractor, Development Services Group, APA is assessed the degree to which mental health recovery has been integrated in the field of psychology and developed a set of training modules for psychologists and students.

 Figure 1.
 The ten components of recovery are shown above

-Enhances the recovery knowledge, skills and attitudes of students, supervisors and administrators in psychology, and
+Enhances the recovery knowledge, skills and attitudes of students, supervisors and administrators in psychology.

 Is consistent with and will enhance the current accreditation standards.